Hi. I’m Cheryl!

 My education consists of a Bachelor of Science in Religion from Liberty University, and a Masters in Professional Counseling, also from Liberty University.

-I am licensed with the State of North Carolina (license #10246) as a Licensed Professional Counselor.
+I am licensed with the State of North Carolina (license #10246) as a Licensed Clinical Mental Health Counselor.

 My counseling experience ranges from a church setting to a non-medical substance abuse detox facility.